Expression Definition

-Expressions are mathematical statements that have a minimum of two terms containing numbers or variables, or both, connected by an operator in between.
+Expressions in math are mathematical statements that have a minimum of two terms containing numbers or variables, or both, connected by an operator in between.
 The mathematical operators can be of addition, subtraction, multiplication, or division.
 For example, x + y is an expression, where x and y are terms having an addition operator in between.
-In math, there are two types of expressions, arithmetic expressions - that contain only numbers; and algebraic expressions- that contain both numbers and variables.
+In math, there are two types of expressions, numerical expressions - that contain only numbers; and algebraic expressions- that contain both numbers and variables.

 1. | |

-2. | Types of Expression |
+2. | Types of Expressions in Math |

 3. | Expression vs Equation |

-4. | Simplifying Expression |
+4. | Simplifying Expression in Math |

-7. | FAQs on Expression |
+5. | FAQs on Expressions in Math |

 What is an Expression in Math?

-An expression, in math, is a sentence with a minimum of two numbers and at least one math operation in it.
+An expression in math is a sentence with a minimum of two numbers/variables and at least one math operation in it.
 Let us understand how to write expressions.
 A number is 6 more than half the other number, and the other number is x.
-This statement is written as \(\dfrac{x}{2}+6\) in a mathematical expression.
+This statement is written as x/2 + 6 in a mathematical expression.
 Mathematical expressions are used to solve complicated puzzles.

-- A term can be a single constant, a single variable, or a combination of a variable and a constant combined with multiplication or division.
+- Term: A term can be a single constant, a single variable, or a combination of a variable and a constant combined with multiplication or division.

-Expression Example
+Expression in Math Example

 There are infinite examples of an expression.
 For example, 2y-9, 3a×2, -7+6÷3, etc. Let us also look at a real-life example.
-Sarah told her younger brother Daniel that her age was 3 more than twice his age.
+Sarah told her younger brother Daniel that her age is 3 more than twice his age.
 She asked him to calculate her age if his age is x years.
 Let's help him write an expression.
 Twice the age of Daniel can be written as 2x.
 Now Sarah's age is 3 more than 2x.
 Therefore, Sarah's age will be written as 2x+3.

-Types of Expression
+Types of Expressions in Math

 There are three basic types of mathematical expressions.
-Based on the terms that they have, they can be classified as arithmetic expressions, fractional expressions, and algebraic expressions.
+Based on the terms that they have, they can be classified as arithmetic/numerical expressions, fractional expressions, and algebraic expressions.
 Let us learn more about each of them with the help of the table given below:

 Types of Mathematical Expressions | Definition of Expression | List of Mathematical Expressions |